 Thanks to our Funders - The National Lottery Community Fund, we are able to carry out our Care for Carers Project

-During and after the festive season, we will be distributing culture-specific food parcels to BME disadvantaged individuals and families in the South East London Greenwich Borough.
+We have been distributing culture-specific food parcels to disadvantaged BME families and individuals in our local communities in the South East London Greenwich Borough.

 To take part and volunteer, email us at: email@example.com